12 Different Types of Mold in Homes and Easy Prevention Strategies

 To start with, all mold is classified into three major categories, depending on the degree of harm it may cause:

-- Allergenic: These are harmless to your health and may cause mild allergies such as a blocked nose or skin irritation in those sensitive to mold.
+- Allergenic mold: These are harmless to your health and may cause mild allergies, such as a blocked nose or skin irritation in those sensitive to mold.

-- Pathogenic: If you have a suppressed, underdeveloped, or compromised immune system, exposure to this mold can pose a significant health risk.
+- Pathogenic mold: If you have a suppressed, underdeveloped, or compromised immune system, exposure to this mold can pose a significant health risk.

-- Toxigenic: This mold is incredibly toxic, and professionals should take prompt action to remove it.
+- Toxigenic mold: This mold is incredibly toxic, and professionals should take prompt action to remove it.

 The best way to prevent mold from forming is to periodically check areas in your home that produce microclimates conducive to mold growth and ensure there are no surfaces or areas that experience consistent dampness.